maria-luisa-gomez/baby-shark-tutu-ruruturu/README.md

 ## Introduction

-The objetive of this project it's getting some hypothesis resolved working with a very messy and incomplete dataset (global shark attack file)
+The objetive of this project it's getting some hypothesis resolved about shark attacks.
+For that, we've worked with a very messy and incomplete dataset [global shark attack file, available here]: https://www.kaggle.com/teajay/global-shark-attacks

 #### Hypothesis
 1) Hypothesis: Has the number of shark attacks increased during the years?